How To Use Hand Signals For Driving

 • Then, move the hand in a circular clockwise motion.

-You should show the hand signals for driving a while before making the turn or changing the lane.
+You should show the hand signals for driving for a while before making the turn or changing lanes.
 Maintain them until completing the move.
-The safest way is to give the signals at least a 100-foot before taking the turn.
+The safest way is to give the signals at least 100 feet before taking the turn.
 It will give other motorists adequate time to realize your intention.

 When To Use Hand Signals For Driving?